 Teacher training are usually held at least once per quarter, although we are currently looking at how to increase that frequency.
 The location for the training, fees and subjects are communicated to the schools, and in-turn extends the information to their teachers.
 There is usually an early bird discount for registrations.

+What are the prospects of having Cambridge and other renowned Universities opening campuses in Nigeria as we have in many developing countries like India, Malaysia, Dominican Republic and other countries?

+There are currently no prospects as Nigerian University Commission (NUC) have banned the setting up of distance learning campuses in Nigeria.

 Where can we get further information for questions and enquiries not contained answered on this FAQs?

-You can contact us for further information or clarifications by emailing John.Jatau@ng.britishcouncil.org and Akinola.Oladunmiye@ng.britishcouncil.org.
-You can also call 0807-8826-900 and 0903-3033-170 or walk into the British Council office nearest to you.
+You can contact us for further information or clarifications by emailing Akinola.Oladunmiye@ng.britishcouncil.org.
+You can also call +234 903-3033-170 or walk into the British Council office nearest to you.